 In the gameplay department things will be immediately familiar to fans of the series.
 You’ll found outposts which eventually grow into cities (a much more balanced system than the city spam of old) and construct various buildings that each offer a specific bonus to science, growth or production etc.

 One particularly nice addition is that of quests.
 In addition to your usual concerns as leader, Beyond Earth introduces several optional missions for you to attempt over the course of the game.
 These range from simple tasks such as excavating downed satellites (which can literally fall out of the sky during gameplay!) and establishing trade routes to more difficult tasks such as producing an advanced building or killing a siege worm.
-Many quests ask you to make a decision that will effect the bonuses that you’ll have access to over the course of the game and it’s nice being able to try a different option in subsequent games to see what approach best suits you.
+Many quests ask you to make a decision that will affect the bonuses that you’ll have access to over the course of the game and it’s nice being able to try a different option in subsequent games to see what approach best suits you.

 I think the quest log is a natural fit for a Civilization game as it’s something that helps keep you engaged long after your empire’s core infrastructure is up and running.
 It may just have been me on this one but I felt as if there were fewer instances of simply clicking ‘end turn’ over and over again; which was something that plagued the Civilization V end game far too often.